Al-Azif/dumper-testing/README.md

 ## Known Issues

-- Using the generated GP4 with official PKG tools causes an error
 - sc0 entry decryption (Like `npbind.dat`)
 - "Missing" trophy files in patches can cause issues
 - "New" binary decryption function crashes